Grandmother, 62, killed in Posen hit-and-run while leaving church on Mother's Day

 Odneal's husband said his wife recently retired from teaching, and worked tirelessly to help others.

+Home security video shows the alleged suspects run from the scene after the crash.
+One of them was hurt and was being carried by the others.
+That injured suspect was apparently taken to a hospital then taken into police custody.

+"My sister was a loving person and she always helped people," said Kenneth Williams, the victim's brother.
+"I don't believe that she deserved for those guys to leave the scene like they did."

 Police said the stolen vehicle was recovered.
-Security cameras in the area may have captured the crash and people involved.

 Grandmother, 62, killed in Posen hit-and-run while leaving church on Mother's Day